 My research focuses on building a deeper understanding of exactly what a robot or agent has learned.
 For instance, engineers should have an idea of which situations their robot may act incorrectly in, and end-users should be able to anticipate how a robot they are interacting with will behave in various situations.
 This is essential for building trust, enabling seamless human-robot collaboration, verifying what a robot has learned, and deploying robots in safety-critical situations.

-I previously worked on teaching robots challenging manipulation tasks (knot tying and towel folding) through learning from demonstrations.
+I previously worked on teaching robots how to manipulate deformable objects (knot tying and towel folding) through learning from demonstrations.
 While at Stanford, I applied machine learning to problems in clinical decision making and information flow tracking.

 Outside of academics, I am involved in STEM outreach and mentoring.
-I like running, yoga, meditation, baking, and board game nights.
+I like running, yoga, tea, baking, and board game nights.